 - Soup: Serve with a small bowl of Creamy Celery Soup or Rustic Cabbage, Potato + White Bean Soup.

-- Dessert: Finish it off with a little sweetness, such Vegan Chocolate Chip Cookies, Chocolate Chia Pudding or Vegan Brownies!
+- Dessert: Finish it off with a little sweetness, such as Vegan Chocolate Chip Cookies, Chocolate Chia Pudding, or Vegan Brownies!

 If you try this vegan shepherd’s pie recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print